kubevault/kubevault/docs/guides/secret-engines/mongodb/overview.md

 namespace/demo created
 ```

-In this tutorial, we are going to create a [role](https://www.vaultproject.io/docs/secrets/databases/mongodb#setup) using MongoDB and issue credential using DatabaseAccessRequest.
+In this tutorial, we are going to create a [role](https://www.vaultproject.io/docs/secrets/databases/mongodb#setup) using MongoDB and issue credential using SecretAccessRequest.

 ## Vault Server